pauliceia/vgiws/doc/api/feature.md

     ```
 - Error codes:
     - 400 (Bad Request): Invalid parameter.
+    - 400 (Bad Request): Some attribute is missing.
+Look the documentation!
     - 404 (Not Found): Not found any resource.
     - 500 (Internal Server Error): Problem when get a resource.
 Please, contact the administrator.
 - Notes: